An Alon-Tarsi Style Theorem for Additive Colorings: Definitions and Background

 We establish some notational conventions and definitions.
 Let $D$ be a digraph.
 For each $v\in V(D)$, let $d^+_D(v)$ denote the out-degree of $v$ in $D$, and let $d^-_D(v)$ denote the in-degree of $v$ in $D$.
 For each $v\in V(D)$, let $N_D(v)$ denote the set of vertices adjacent to $v$ in $D$ and let $N_D[v]=N_D(v)\cup \{v\}$.
 (Define $N_G(v)$ and $N_G[v]$ similarly for undirected graphs $G$.)
 All graphs and digraphs are assumed to be finite and simple.
 For sets $U$ and $V$, define $U\triangle V=(U\setminus V)\cup (V\setminus U)$.
 Let $\mathbb{N}$ denote the set of positive integers. \begin{defi} An \textbf{additive coloring} of a graph $G$ is a function $\ell:V(G)\rightarrow \mathbb{N}$, such that the map $c:V(G)\rightarrow \mathbb{N}$ defined by $c(v)=\sum_{u\in N_G(v)}\ell(u)$ is a proper coloring of $G$; that is, $c(u)\neq c(v)$ for whenever $\{u,v\}\in E(G)$. \end{defi}

 \begin{defi} Let $D$ be a digraph. $D$ is said to be \textbf{Eulerian} if for each $v\in V(D)$, $d^+_D(v)=d^-_D(v)$.
 (Note that we do not require Eulerian digraphs to be connected.) \end{defi}

-\begin{defi} A subgraph $H$ of a graph $G$ is called a \textbf{spanning subgraph} of $G$ if $V(H)= V(G)$ (and similarly for digraphs). \end{defi} \begin{defi} Let $EE(D)$ denote the number of spanning Eulerian subdigraphs of $D$ with an even number of edges, and $EO(D)$ denote the number of spanning Eulerian subdigraphs of $D$ with an odd number of edges.
+\begin{defi} Let $EE(D)$ denote the number of spanning Eulerian subdigraphs of $D$ with an even number of edges, and $EO(D)$ denote the number of spanning Eulerian subdigraphs of $D$ with an odd number of edges.
 We call an Eulerian subdigraph $\textbf{even}$ if it has an even number of edges, and $\textbf{odd}$ if it has an odd number of edges. \end{defi}

 The following theorem is known as the \textit{Combinatorial Nulstellensatz}, and is a main tool used in this paper.